 What is the Blackburn BID?

-In 2013 Blackburn Town Centre businesses formally voted in favour of a proposal to establish a Business Improvement District.
-This provided the mechanism for £1.5m investment in the town centre over the five-year term, addressing issues important to local businesses.
+The Blackburn Business Improvement District (BID) was first established in 2013 when businesses formally voted in favour of a proposal to establish a BID.
+This provided the mechanism for £1.5m investment in the town centre over a five-year term, addressing issues important to local businesses.

-The BID includes around 350 traders, commercial organisations and charities in the town centre.
+The BID includes around 360 businesses, organisations and charities in the town centre.

 In November 2018, The BID celebrated a “YES” vote from town centre businesses for five more years of investment.
 A massive 86% were in favour of continuing the work of the BID.